Nowhere dense Ramsey sets: Introduction

 \begin{theorem}[\cite{FR90}] Let $S\subseteq \RR^{\infty}$ be a $d$-dimensional simplex and $0<\mu<1$ real number.
 Then there exists finite configuration $Y\subseteq \RR^{\infty}$ such that any subconfiguration $Z\subseteq Y$ of size $|Z|\geq \mu |Y|$ contains a copy of $S$. \end{theorem}

-In other words, Theorem \ref{thm:densitysimplex} not only finds a configuration $Y$ such that $Y\rightarrow (S)_r$, but also with the extra property that any subset of positive density contains a copy of $S$.
-One of the goals of this paper is to show an alternative construction of the fact that simplices are Ramsey where our set $Y$ does not have the density property.
+In other words, Theorem \ref{thm:densitysimplex} not only finds a configuration $Y$ such that $Y\rightarrow (S)_r$, but also with the extra property that any subset of density at least $\mu$ contains a copy of $S$.
+One of the goals of this paper is to show an alternative proof of the fact that simplices are Ramsey where our set $Y$ does not have the density property.
 The following definition is central for our exposition.

 \begin{definition} A finite configuration $X\subseteq \RR^\infty$ is called \textit{P-Ramsey} if there exists a configuration $Y\subseteq \RR^{\infty}$ and a real number $\mu>0$ such that the following holds: \begin{enumerate} \item[(i)] $Y\rightarrow (X)_r$ holds for every integer $r\geq 1$. \item[(ii)] Every finite subconfiguration $Y'\subseteq Y$ contains a configuration $Z\subseteq Y'$ with $|Z|\geq \mu|Y'|$ such that $Z$ is $X$-free \end{enumerate} \end{definition}